AcidicNic/CS1.3/README.md

 # CS 1.3 Assignments!
-I know I'm not in this class but I literally did everything for CS 1.2 already.
-I helped my friend with an assignment for this class and it looked fun.
-So I'm just gonna do all the work in a desperate attempt to skip CS 1.3 next term so I'm not one class behind. :') pls.
-I'll even take the quizzes if I get the chance to. :')
+I know I'm not in this class but I literally did everything for CS 1.2 already

+---
 ## Number bases
-- [x] I did the number bases worksheet on a whiteboard
 - [x] Completed bases.py & passing all tests

 ## Search & Recursion